A Decision in Principle (DIP) is sometimes also referred to as:

 However, the main difference is that an Application is the only way to receive an actual Mortgage Offer.

-If you have any further questions or need to start the process of getting a free decision in principle, then the next best step is to contact a Whole of market mortgage broker.
+If you have any further questions or need to start the process of getting a free decision in principle, then the next best step is to contact a Whole of Market Mortgage Broker.